Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

       - @c "strptime-format"
       - @c "automatic" (if not specified, this will be the default)
     - @c "format": if @c "parser" is set to @c "strptime-format", then this is the user-defined format to parse with.

+## Values {#values-properties}
+Properties for the @c "values" node:
 - @c "values": contains an array of key and value pairs, which are referenced by other items in the reports.\n Items reference key/value pairs via text labels using a special syntax.
-For example, @c label objects or graph titles can embed a reference to a runtime value, which will be expanded when the report is rendered.
+For example, @c label objects or graph titles can embed a reference to a run-time value, which will be expanded when the report is rendered.
   - @c "name": the key used for the item.
 Other items reference this using the syntax `{{name}}`, where @c name is the look-up key.
   - @c "value": either a string or numeric value to associate with the key.\n If a string, then it can be a literal string or a formula.
 The following formulas are available:\n
+       - `min(dataset, column)`, where:
-       - `min(dataset, column)`, where @c dataset is the name of the dataset (loaded from the @c "datasources" section) and @c column is the column name from the dataset.\n This will return the minimum value of the given column from the dataset.
+          - @c dataset is the name of the dataset (loaded from the @c "datasources" section).
+          - @c column is the column name from the dataset.\n This will return the minimum value of the given column from the dataset.
+       - `max(dataset, column)`, where:
-       - `max(dataset, column)`, where @c dataset is the name of the dataset (loaded from the @c "datasources" section) and @c column is the column name from the dataset.\n This will return the maximum value of the given column from the dataset.
+          - @c dataset is the name of the dataset (loaded from the @c "datasources" section).
+          - @c column is the column name from the dataset.\n This will return the maximum value of the given column from the dataset.
+       - `n(dataset, column)`, where:
-       - `n(dataset, column)`, where @c dataset is the name of the dataset (loaded from the @c "datasources" section) and @c column is the column name from the dataset.\n This will return the valid number of observations in the given column from the dataset.
+          - @c dataset is the name of the dataset (loaded from the @c "datasources" section).
+          - @c column is the column name from the dataset.\n This will return the valid number of observations in the given column from the dataset.
-       - `n(dataset, column, groupColum, groupId)`, where @c dataset is the name of the dataset (loaded from the @c "datasources" section),
+       - `n(dataset, column, groupColum, groupId)`, where:
+          - @c dataset is the name of the dataset (loaded from the @c "datasources" section).
-          @c column is the column name from the dataset, @c groupColum is a group column to filter on, and @c groupId is the group ID to filter on.\n
+          - @c column is the column name from the dataset.
+          - @c groupColum is a group column to filter on.
-          Note that @c groupId can either be a string or an embedded formula (which must be wrapped in a set of `{{` and `}}`).
+          - @c groupId is the group ID to filter on.\n Note that @c groupId can either be a string or an embedded formula (which must be wrapped in a set of `{{` and `}}`).\n
           For example, the group ID can be a formula getting the highest label from the grouping column:\n `n(Awards, Degree, Academic Year, {{max(Awards, Academic Year)}})`\n This will return the valid number of observations in the given column from the dataset.

+## Pages {#pages-properties}
+Properties for the @c "pages" node:
 - @c "pages": contains an array of pages.
   - @c "name": contains a string value, representing the name of the page.
   - @c "rows": an array of rows, containing items to draw on the canvas.